 11.10 Age Discrimination—Defenses—Bona Fide Employee Benefit Plan

-The defendant contends that any age-related disparate treatment afforded to the plaintiff resulted from the plaintiff’s participation in a bona fide employee benefit plan.
+The defendant [name] contends that any age-related disparate treatment afforded to the plaintiff [name] resulted from the plaintiff’s participation in a bona fide employee benefit plan.
 “Disparate” means “different.”
-The defendant has the burden of proving each of the following elements by a preponderance of the evidence:
+The defendant [name] has the burden of proving each of the following elements by a preponderance of the evidence:

-1. [describe the alleged discriminatory action] occurred as part of the defendant’s policy of providing its workers with nonwage benefits under an employee benefit plan;
+First, [describe the alleged discriminatory action] occurred as part of the defendant [name]’s policy of providing its workers with nonwage benefits under an employee benefit plan;

-2. the benefit plan was bona fide, that is, it existed and provided for and paid benefits to employees;
+Second, the benefit plan was bona fide, that is, it existed and provided for and paid benefits to employees;

-3. the defendant was actually following the plan at the time it is alleged to [describe the alleged discriminatory action]; [and]
+Third, the defendant [name] was actually following the plan at the time it is alleged to [describe the alleged discriminatory action]; [and]

-4. [the defendant’s employee benefit plan did not place the plaintiff in a position where a reasonable person in that position would believe that [he] [she] had no choice but to retire; and]
+[Fourth, the defendant [name]’s employee benefit plan did not place the plaintiff [name] in a position where a reasonable person in that position would believe that [he] [she] [other pronoun] had no choice but to retire; and]

-[4] [5] [describe the alleged discriminatory action] is justified by significant cost considerations.
+[Fourth/Fifth, [describe the alleged discriminatory action] is justified by significant cost considerations.]

 Evaluating whether the disparate treatment is justified requires considering that some benefits cost more to provide to older workers than to younger ones.
 The law allows employers to provide less in benefits to older workers when (a) the employer spends approximately the same amount for benefits for older and younger workers, and (b) the extent of the difference in benefits is necessary to keep the cost approximately equivalent.
 Thus, a plan is justified by significant cost considerations when any age-related differential in employee benefits exists only to the extent necessary to achieve approximate equivalency in costs between older and younger workers.

-If you find that the plaintiff has proved [his] [her] claim[s] in accordance with Instruction[s] [insert cross reference to the pertinent instruction[s] on the plaintiff’s theory of liability], your verdict should be for the plaintiff, unless you find that the defendant has proved all [four] [five] elements of this defense, in which event your verdict should be for the defendant.
+If you find that the plaintiff [name] has proved [his] [her] [other pronoun] claim[s] in accordance with Instruction[s] [insert cross reference to the pertinent instruction[s] on the plaintiff’s theory of liability], your verdict should be for the plaintiff [name], unless you find that the defendant [name] has proved all [four] [five] elements of this defense, in which event your verdict should be for the defendant [name].

 Comment